FelipeArnt/FelipeArnt/README.md

 # 🤖 Hello There!
 - I’m a tech enthusiast with a passion for Linux, software development, and hardware.
-- Currently, I code in C/C++, Java and I've developed Python scripts to improve day to day work tasks.
+- Currently, I code in C/C++, Java and I've developed Python and bash scripts to improve day to day work tasks.
 - In my free time, I enjoy working on hardware projects using Arduino, building things that combine software and hardware.
 - Learning Kernel Programming...